The Oddly Championship: The Alternative League Table, according to the odds

 Sheffield United

-Unsurprisingly, biggest underperformers are Sheffield United, currently 20 points worse off than the Oddly table.
-Replacing Rubén Sellés with Chris Wilder has done little to stop the rot, with the Blades currently in the relegation zone.
+Sheffield United are currently 19 points worse off than the Oddly table suggests.
+Replacing Rubén Sellés with Chris Wilder has done little to stop the rot, with the Blades currently 18th.